 The major cause of dental decay is one’s dietary sugar intake (refined carbohydrates).

 After eating or drinking sugary foods, bacteria in plaque turn sugar into acid.
-This acid erodes, the hard tissues of the teeth (the enamel), causing it to lose minerals.
+This acid erodes the hard tissues of the teeth (the enamel and dentine), causing it to lose minerals.
 When one is exposed to this type of diet frequently or over a prolonged period, the protracted loss of tooth mineral will lead to cavities forming.

 In addition, without proper brushing with fluoride tooth paste and regular flossing, the enamel has no chance of remineralising and healing, so it is likely that the cavity could grow bigger and deeper over time.

 Cavities are generally more likely to occur in the back teeth (molars and premolars).
 These teeth have grooves and openings that can collect food particles.
 Plus, these teeth are sometimes harder to reach when brushing and flossing which makes it harder to keep clean compared to the front teeth.